HathorNetwork/rfcs/text/0033-private-network-guide.md

 Note that we used a server from our public testnet in the config above.
 This was done because the hathor-wallet-headless needs it to be able to start a wallet and generate an address for it in the following commands.
 From now on, we won't need to do it anymore.

-However, to make things easier, we use the same address prefix as the public testnet in the next sections when configuring our private testnet, since we used it to generate an address.
+However, to make things easier, we use the same address prefix as the public testnet in the next sections when configuring our private network, since we used it to generate an address.
 Otherwise, we would need to make an address translation from one prefix to another.

 ## Creating the genesis block and transactions
 Now that we have an address, we will use it to create our genesis block and our two initial transactions.